brooks42/pkto/README.md

 **A**: Pokémon with Evolve abilities act just like any other double-faced cards.
 [See this link for more info](https://magic.wizards.com/en/articles/archive/feature/double-faced-card-rules-2011-08-29#:~:text=Double-Faced%20Card%20Rules%201%20Double-Faced%20Cards%20in%20General.,...%204%20Double-Faced%20Cards%20and%20Copy%20Effects.%20).

-**Q: If I kill a Pokémon in response to it being target by a spell with Evolve From, what happens?**
+**Q: If I kill a Pokémon in response to it being targeted by a spell that was cast for its Evolve From cost, what happens?**

 **A**: The Evolve From spell will still resolve, but it will enter battlefield on its own, won't trigger any abilities that care about evolution, and won't be considered evolved.